cwpearson/cwpearson/README.md

 I'm in the Scalable Algorithms group at Sandia National Labs working on distributed and GPU-accelerated sparse matrix operations.

-Som of my public code is now hosted at https://git.sr.ht/~cwpearson/
+Some of my public code is now hosted at https://git.sr.ht/~cwpearson/

 Reach me at `<github username without last two letters>@sandia.gov`.